westmarkdev/NinjaScript-Documentation-Migration/src/output/final/entryhandling.md

 }
 ```

-## EnterLong() will be processed once for each uniquely named entry.
+## EnterLong() will be processed once for each uniquely named entry

 ```csharp
 // Example #2